akshatbajaj09/akshat-bajaj-DSA/README.md

   - Find First and Last Position of Element in Sorted Array
   - Peak Index in a Mountain Array
   - Search in Rotated Sorted Array

+## Day 35:

+- Solved the following problem:
+  - Sqrt(x)
+- Tried the following problem:
+  - Koko Eating Bananas
+  - This solution to this problem is functionally correct for Linear Search but isn't optimized for a better time complexity and hence a better alternative would be to use Binary Search.
+That would be worked on later.